AdnaneX/smaterial/README.md

 - Selection
     - Add hovers
     - Add radials for mobile
 - Settings
+    - Less options in settings file.
+Only important options.
+All other "options" only in the same file at the top after comment before styling
+    - Complete table of contents
     - Make variables consistent
     - Give variables a clearer name of what they do
     - Check all colors for (lighten() / darken() or rgba()) where possible
-    - Divide variables for components
-    - Add comments for divided variables
     - Add settings in documentation
     - Move color import from "_settings.scss" to "smaterial.scss"
+    - Add black theme support
+    - Add variables to settings
 - Navigation drawer
+    - Make more options (Permanent, Persistent, Mini variant, Temporary)
     - Make profile dropdown button
     - Profile should consist of less nested div
     - Profile background image should be dynamically changed (img tag)